 La Creperie Boheme, as the newest branch is called, is a quaint little place that reminded me of those pretty but unpretentious cafes or bistros one would normally find in Europe.
 The whole vibe inside is warm and cozy, very shabby chic and authentic, if I must say.
 Decors are mostly French books and art while furniture is very classic and homey.
 This is a lovely place to get some quiet, inspiration time alone or to have some good conversation with friends.
 They serve familiar and authentic French food like Coq Au Vin, Blanquette and French Onion Soup aside from their popular and traditional savory and sweet crepes — using only the best ingredients minus the steep price one would normally get in fine dining restaurants.

-So together with Vicky, another girlfriend of ours, Christine made sure that we were spoiled for choices right from the very beginning of our lunch!
+So together with Vicky, another friend of ours, Christine made sure that we were spoiled for choices right from the very beginning of our lunch!

 Note that there were only three of us and yet look at the huge spread that lay before us :